gnu-octave/octave-doctest/README.rst

 I haven't found a good way of isolating the variables that you define in the tests from the variables used to run the test.
-So, don't run CLEAR in your doctest, and don't expect WHO/WHOS to work right, and don't mess with any variables that start with doctest\_.
+So, don't run CLEAR in your doctest, and don't expect WHO/WHOS to work right, and don't mess with any variables that start with DOCTEST\_\_. :-/
-:-/

 When you're working on writing/debugging a Matlab class, you might need to run 'clear classes' to get correct results from doctests